-After a diagnosis of depression, a doctor or mental health specialist will recommend treatments, which may include antidepressants or talking therapy, such as CBT or counselling.
+After a diagnosis of depression, a doctor or mental health specialist will recommend treatments, that may include antidepressants or talking therapy, such as CBT or counselling.

-Depression medicines include many types of antidepressants and other mood stabilisers.
+Depression medications include many types of antidepressants and other mood stabilisers.
 They can help lift your mood and ease the sadness and hopelessness you feel.
-You’ll need to work with your doctor to find the depression medicine that is most effective with the fewest side effects.
+You’ll need to work with your doctor to find the depression medication that is most effective with the fewest side effects.

 It’s thought that three chemical messengers are involved with depression.
-The three are noradrenaline (norepinephrine), serotonin, and dopamine, which are neurotransmitters.
+These are the neurotransmitters noradrenaline (norepinephrine), serotonin, and dopamine, which are neurotransmitters.
 Neurotransmitters transmit electrical signals between brain cells.

 Researchers agree that if there is a chemical imbalance in these brain chemicals, then clinical states of depression result.
 Antidepressant medications work by increasing the availability of neurotransmitters or by changing the sensitivity of the receptors for these chemical messengers.
 It is believed that modifying these brain chemicals can help improve emotions.